 1. Keep Good Track of Them

-Keep a Google doc or even just a notebook full of your supporters information.
-Keep track of each donation, from who, and when they donated.
-Maybe keep track of what made them donate to you.
-Was it a fundraiser you had, a call you made, or a presentation you gave at church?
-Record keeping helps you to understand what ways made people feel the most included and made them feel excited and want to donate to you, which will help you in future fundraising seasons.
-It's also just a great way to continually reflect back on in thankfulness, and will help you for our other tips.
+Keep a Google doc or notebook full of your supporters' information.
+Keep track of each donation, who it was from, and when it was donated.
+You can also keep track of what made them donate -- was it a fundraiser you had, a call you made, or a presentation you gave?
+Record-keeping can help you understand what made people feel the most included, and what made them excited to donate.
+This information will help you in future fundraising seasons.
+It's also a great way to look back and be thankful for how far you've come!

-I’ve attached here an ideal chart of how to keep track of your supporters.
-I’ve included some personal information which can be useful if you’re creating an email list, sending supporter gifts, or want to give them a personal thank you call.
-It can easily be modified depending on your strategies and desires.
+Here we’ve attached a chart of how to keep track of your supporters.
+We've included some personal information which can be useful if you’re creating an email list, sending supporter gifts, or want to give them a personal thank you call.
+It can easily be modified depending on your strategy.

 2. Thank Them Immediately

 People appreciate appreciation.
-So when someone donates and says “YES!” to your big journey- celebrate that.
-Whether through a call, a photo with a message, a coffee date, say a big thank-you to each person for accepting the invitation into the bigger story of what your future holds.
-And don’t be afraid to make it creative.
-Send a fun Boomerang, or create a video saying thank you to each supporter.
-Appreciation for their donation will make them feel valued and build more excitement between the both of you for what's to come, and it could even lead them to give again in the future.
+When someone donates and says “YES!” to your big journey, celebrate it.
+It could be through a call, a photo with a message, or a coffee date.
+Don't be afraid to make it creative!
+Send a fun Boomerang, or create a video personally saying thank you to each supporter.
+Appreciation for their donation will make them feel valued and build more excitement for what's to come, and it could even lead them to give again in the future.

 3. Regularly Update Them on Your Life

-Think of good ways to continue to include those who’ve supported you as you partake in your grand adventure.
-This could be through a Facebook group with weekly updates and photos, a blog, newsletters, or phone calls.
+Think of ways to continually include those who’ve supported on your grand adventure.
+This could be through a Facebook group with weekly updates, a blog, newsletter, or phone calls.
 By donating, they’ve joined you in all the excitement, so help them experience the "fruit" of it!
-Though life in missions can be busy, make a special time each week to update loved ones and those who have donated.
+Though life in missions can be busy, make time each week to update loved ones and those who have donated.